 The other very popular product with vintage turntable and tape players is Athena.
 Just as above, we had a customer come to us with no way to power his prized European audio turntable in North America.
 In this case, the turntable was designed with a motor to operate properly at 230V AC at 50Hz.
 When plugged into the North America mains power system at 115V AC at 60Hz, the equipment was playing back at a speed 20% higher, and the pitch of the music was very noticeably off!
 With Athena, this customer was thrilled.
 The speed returned to normal since the unit converts the North American mains power of 115V AC at 60Hz to the required 230V AC at 50Hz to power the European equipment.
 Our customer didn’t think it was possible to find a device to solve this problem.
 But since Athena, the problem is easily and economically solved.

 Thor has also turned out to be a favorite among audiophiles.
 When we were in the process of developing Thor, a young lady (Tina) contacted us after having purchased a CJ Walker turntable while visiting in Europe.
 The Swiss-made motors were no longer available for use in North America and she had no option for powering the unit here in the USA since she required 230V AC at 50Hz.
-We actually worked with her to provide her with a prototype of Thor.
+We actually worked with her to provide her with an early prototype of Thor.
 When she installed it, her comment was “…it works like a charm!
 I love it!”
 Since then, Tina has been very happy and the unit (even though it was a prototype) continues to function beautifully.